It’s now easier for councils and businesses to offer outdoor dining.

 Food and beverage businesses have greater ability to expand their footprint to new outdoor space giving customers across the state more opportunities to dine outdoors.

-– Temporary alfresco measures for outdoor dining in parks or on private land (for example bowling greens and car parks), with the landowner’s consent.
+• temporary alfresco measures for outdoor dining on public or private land (for example bowling greens and carparks), with the landowner’s consent

-– Permanent outdoor dining as exempt development for pubs and small bars state-wide.
-This is now active and follows the successful trial that started last year.
+• permanent outdoor dining as exempt development for pubs and small bars state-wide.
+This is now active and follows the successful trial that started in 2020.

 In 2020, they made changes as part of the Alfresco Dining Trial to streamline the approval process for licensed venues applying for outdoor dining.

-The trial introduced measures to fast-track the outdoor dining approval process for a licensed premise wanting to change its licensed boundary to include new outdoor space.
+The trial introduced measures to fast-track the outdoor dining approval process for a licensed premise wanting to change their licensed boundary to include new outdoor space.

 These changes included:

-– A fast-track approval process for premises wanting to temporarily change their liquor license boundary to include new outdoor space.
+• a fast-track approval process for premises wanting to temporarily change their liquor licence boundary to include new outdoor space.
 Liquor & Gaming NSW (L&GNSW) approved applications within three days and application fees were waived.

-– The State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 (Codes SEPP) was amended so that pubs and small bars were considered exempt from development for outdoor dining purposes.
+• the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 (Codes SEPP) was amended launch so that pubs and small bars could use exempt development for their outdoor dining areas.
 This is consistent with existing arrangements in place for cafes and restaurants.